Origami-Cloudless-AI/TinyMLaaS-2023-winter/README.md

 7. Observe & display Hello prediction on a WebApp at real time
 9. `DevOps`, Dockerization, run by docker-compose
 10. `DevOps`, Hook a PR in CI / CD with Github workflow
-11. `DevOps`, Display the CI result on Github page via nbdev
+11. `DevOps`, Display the CI result on `Github page` via nbdev

+### DoD
+- A `PR merge` is DoD.
+- Each BI has an acceptance criteria.
+- Each acceptance criteria should be implemented as an acceptance test in robot framework.
+- All acceptance test is triggered by any PR in CI.

+## File structure
 ```mermaid
   graph TD;
       subgraph nbdev_work